-The Company is not subject to externally imposed capital requirements in the current and prior year.
-The Company manages its ordinary share capital in order that there is sufficient capital, in the opinion of the directors, to support the transactions and level of business undertaken by the Company.
+The Company is not subject to externally imposed capital requirements in the current and prior year, except for the minimum requirement under Companies Act 2006.
+The Company manages its ordinary share capital in order that there is sufficient capital, in the opinion of the Directors, to support the transactions and level of business undertaken by the Company.